Bound by Blood: Production

 The film had the working title of Luciano's Bound by Blood: Life of a Gangster and was co-produced and co-written (uncredited) by actress Jewel De'Nyle.
 According to De'Nyle, the scene where her face appears all bloody was unsimulated, as she had actually injured her nose during her character's rape scene with Gino Greco and Mickey G. De'Nyle decided to integrate the injury into the film, since it "fit the scene."

-In a 2002 interview with Roger T. Pipe, Michael Stefano opined that Bound by Blood was "cool" but also "not worth it" and vowed not to produce any further adult feature films, later commenting, in a 2003 follow-up interview with Pipe, in regard to Bound by Blood, "If you look at that movie, there is like thirteen minutes of dialog, so it's all sex anyway.
+In a 2002 interview with Roger T. Pipe, director Michael Stefano opined that Bound by Blood was "cool" but also "not worth it" and vowed not to produce any further adult feature films, later commenting, in a 2003 follow-up interview with Pipe, in regard to Bound by Blood, "If you look at that movie, there is like thirteen minutes of dialog, so it's all sex anyway.
 All that effort and time for a few minutes of dialog?
 People forgot about that movie in a few months so it wasn't worth it.
 I'd rather just keep it simple and give the best sex possible."